vj1200kumar/fluidB/README.md

 ### Pub/sub channels

-fluentbase supports delivering geofence notications over pub/sub channels.
+fluidb supports delivering geofence notications over pub/sub channels.

 To create a static geofence that sends notifications when a bus is within 200 meters of a point and sends to the `busstop` channel: